Flashky/repo-server-scanner/README.md

                                                             .build();
 ```

-In this case, the daemon will scan for HTTP servers on the 8080 port, the connection timeout will be 30ms and after each cycle of scans, it will sleep for 1 second.
+In this case, the daemon will scan for HTTP servers on the 8080 port, the connection timeout will be 30ms and the daemon will sleep for 1 second after each cycle of scans.

 Please note that ScanDaemon is just an abstract class.
-It is actually creating a HttpScanDaemon underneath, so you can also cast it to its real type, however it is highly recommended to just use the abstract class as it acts as an interface:
+ScanDaemonBuilder is actually creating a HttpScanDaemon underneath (it works at the same time as a Builder and as a Factory), so you can also cast it to its real type.
+However it is highly recommended to just use the abstract class as it acts as an interface:

 ```java
 HttpScanDaemon daemonHttp = (HttpScanDaemon) new ScanDaemonBuilder(Protocol.HTTP).build();